AbdikarimMHassan/cloud-ops-hub-on-ecs/README.md

 The application uses a multi-stage Docker build for optimal image size and security:

-**Build Stage:** Node.js for building the application **Production Stage:** Nginx Alpine with non-root user for minimal runtime
+**Build Stage:** Node.js for building the application **Production Stage:** Nginx Alpine with non-root user for minimal runtime and reduced attack surface

 ### Best Practices Implemented